mybot-organization/mybot/.github/CONTRIBUTING.md

 ## Docker watch

-The [docker-compose.yml](/docker-compose.yml) implements [watch](https://docs.docker.com/compose/file-watch/) to help debugging the code.
+The [compose file](/compose.yml) implements [watch](https://docs.docker.com/compose/file-watch/) to help debugging the code.
 By running `docker compose watch`, the bot will be executed while observing for files changes or deps updates.
 This will allow extensions reload, and speed up restarts (rebuild not needed).

 ## Run the code on debug version

 You can use [debugpy](https://github.com/microsoft/debugpy) easily when running MyBot on local, for dev and debug purposes.
-Replace `docker compose` by `docker compose -f compose.yml -f compose.debug.yml`.
+Replace `docker compose` by `docker compose -f compose.yml -f compose.debug.yml` when using Docker Compose.
 Then you can use debugpy within the port `5678`.

 Additionally, this will setup the `config.DEBUG` to `True` from the code pov, it will set the logger level to DEBUG, and expose the PostgresSQL port to the host (`5432`).